rust-lang/rust/src/librustc/ty/README.md

 }
 ```

+The `sty` field (the origin of this name is unclear to me; perhaps
+structural type?) is of type `TypeVariants<'tcx>`, which is an enum
+definined all of the different kinds of types in the compiler.

-(Note though that doing such low-level tests on types during inference
+> NB: inspecting the `sty` field on types during type inference can be
-can be risky, as there are may be inference variables and other things
+> risky, as there are may be inference variables and other things to
-to consider, or sometimes types are not yet known that will become
+> consider, or sometimes types are not yet known that will become
-known later.).
+> known later.).

 To allocate a new type, you can use the various `mk_` methods defined
 on the `tcx`.
 These have names that correpond mostly to the various kinds